waste-of-kindergarten/xpython37-v0.1/python/Doc/library/atexit.rst

    @atexit.register
    def goodbye():
-       print('You are now leaving the Python sector.')
+       print("You are now leaving the Python sector.")

 This only works with functions that can be called without arguments.